froala/wordpress-froala-wysiwyg/README.md

 The plugin can be used under the admin area as soon as it is active.

-The plugin has a settings page that will be availalbe after you activate the plugin.
+The plugin has a settings page that will be available after you activate the plugin.
 Under the settings page there will be an input for the licence key and a dropdown with all the available plugins that can be activated/deactivated.

 To use the Froala Editor on the front-end part of the website, the plugin must be initialized from themes folder.

-The activate function accepts 2 paramenters but the editor can be init using just one.
+The activate function accepts 2 parameters but the editor can be init using just one.
 The second param can be an array or object of options that can be passed to the editor.

 <strong>For a complete list of options have a look over our <a href="https://www.froala.com/wysiwyg-editor/docs/options">options list</a> </strong>